fraser29/hurahura/README.md

 This is a collection of classes for following OOP principles for organisation of research data for medical imaging research studies.

+The intention is to provide a framework that will store imaging data on a "per __examination__" basis in a structured format.
+This structured format then permits simple interrogation, and automation.

 It takes advantage of the dicom standard and the package [spydcmtk](https://github.com/fraser29/spydcmtk) for automating and generalising many typical steps with the intention of making the researcher's life easier.

 This package may be easily adapted and expanded upon for a high level control over your research data.
 Or, it may be used as is for basic structure and organisation of data and automation of common tasks.